-Rachel Licker is a senior climate scientist with the Climate & Energy Program at the Union of Concerned Scientists.
-In her role, Dr. Licker communicates climate science to policymakers, the public, and the media.
-She analyzes new developments in climate science and works to defend climate science budgets and programs.
+Rachel Licker is principal climate scientist with the Climate & Energy Program at the Union of Concerned Scientists.
+In her role, she provides strategic thinking and technical and analytical expertise across the organization, analyzes new developments in climate science, and communicates climate science to policymakers, the public, and the media.

 Prior to joining UCS, Dr. Licker completed an American Association for the Advancement of Science (AAAS) Science & Technology Policy Fellowship.
 For her fellowship, Dr. Licker served as a foreign affairs officer with the U.S. Department of State, where she managed its work with the Global Environment Facility trust fund.

 Before that, Dr. Licker completed postdoctoral training at Princeton University’s Woodrow Wilson School of Public and International Affairs.
 During that time, she also served as a chapter scientist and contributing author with the Intergovernmental Panel on Climate Change’s Working Group II.

 Dr. Licker earned her Ph.D. in environment and resources, and her B.S. in biology from the University of Wisconsin-Madison.
 She also holds an M.S. in environmental studies and sustainability science from Lund University in Sweden.
 Dr. Licker has been quoted in BuzzFeed News, CleanTechnica, CNN, the Las Vegas Sun, NBC News, NPR, and the Orlando Sentinel, among other outlets.